gergelyk/prog-lang-usability/src/overloadbytrait.md

-# Dispatching by Interfaces of the Arguments
+# Distinguish Interfaces of the Arguments

 **Objective**: Define a fucntion that: